DataDaneHQ/Portfolio_Summary/README.md

 [Project Link Here](https://github.com/DataDaneHQ/Pona_Kaka/blob/main/README.md)

 ### Project Overview
-This project, conducted for the Waikare Community Development and Research Trust and funded by the Health Research Council of New Zealand (HRCNZ), analyzed qualitative and quantitative data from the Pona Kakā Initiative—a culturally grounded arthritis intervention for Māori communities.
+This project, conducted for the Waikare Community Development and Research Trust and funded by the Health Research Council of New Zealand (HRCNZ), analysed qualitative and quantitative data from the Pona Kakā Initiative—a culturally grounded arthritis intervention for Māori communities.

 Through thematic analysis, descriptive statistics, and visualization, the study uncovered key participant experiences, health outcomes, and program impact, providing actionable insights to enhance intervention effectiveness and guide future program decisions.
 Findings were synthesized into an executive report tailored for both technical and non-technical stakeholders.